JoyMitra/apps-4-vet-med/Aggregator/README.md

 ### Installing

-Just a single step process, just download the file and double click it to run.
+Just a single step process, just download the file, unzip it and double click the .jar file to run.

 ## Getting Started